dk-liang/FIDTM/README.md

 * Paper [Link](https://arxiv.org/abs/2102.07925)

 ## News
-We now provide the predicted coordinates txt file, and other people can use it to fairly evaluate the localization performance.
+We now provide the predicted coordinates txt files, and other researchers can use them to fairly evaluate the localization performance.
 ## Overview
 ![avatar](./image/overview.png)